 Last week I shortened the learning curve when I attended a detailed presentation on the 25th Annual Port Townsend Film Festival.

 This year the eclectic festival runs from Sept.
 19-22 and virtually from Sept.
 23-29.
-On the schedule are featured 68 films, 16 forum presentations, workshops and panels, and more than 60 film presenters and special guests — including director Catherine Hardwicke and Louie Schwartzberg.
+On the schedule are 68 films, 16 forum presentations, workshops and panels, and more than 60 film presenters and special guests — including directors Catherine Hardwicke and Louie Schwartzberg.

 I am already thinking about how to individualize my first PTFF.
 I’m a longtime production nerd, so I want to attend a lot of the talks.
 I spent about 10 years writing about the movie industry with focus on below-the-line artistry and business and still enjoy learning about what happens behind the scenes.